Create New E-mail Accounts

 Important Note About PayPal & Wormholes

-When PayPal pays you, it sends a confirming e-mail ("Notification of payment received").
-But it sends it from the address of your customer, who might NOT be in your whitelist (ex., if your customer bought an e-good from a third party service like ClickBank).
+When PayPal pays you, it sends a confirming email ("Notification of payment received").
+But it sends it from the address of your customer, who might not be in your whitelist (e.g., if your customer bought an e-good from a third-party service like ClickBank).
 So...

 Tip

-Select this option if you would like the ability to send e-mail from this e-mail account when you are composing a new message in WebMail.
-This e-mail account will then show in the "From" drop-down menu each time you create a new message to send.
+Select this option if you would like the ability to send email from this email account when you're composing a new message in Webmail.
+This email account will then show in the "From" drop-down menu each time you create a new message to send.

 Set as Default

-Use this section to set the e-mail account that you use most often when creating new messages.
-You can, of course, change the "From" address to any of the other accounts that you chose (through the "Show In WebMail" option above) to display in that drop-down.
+Use this section to set the email account that you use most often when creating new messages.
+You can change the "From" address to any of the other accounts that you choose (through the "Show In Webmail" option above) to display in that drop-down.